5thempire/aws-dynamodb/README.md

 # AWS DynamoDB

-An python approach on how to interact with several AWS DynamoDB tables.
+A python approach on how to interact with several AWS DynamoDB tables.

 ## Requirements